 Professions associated with the middle child typically require "people skills" which lead them to nursing, law enforcement and other professional service fields.
 They earn $40,000 or less per year than their older and younger sibs.

 Lastborns have social personalities and are agreeable.
-They, too, learn to "float along" like the middle kids.
-They are free-spirited, unconventional, are physical risk-takers and adventurous.
-Just when parents are exhausted from the first two children, they get a "wild thing" for the third!
+Susan is the lastborn and she has to learn to "float along" like the middle kids.
+She, like other "final kids" is free-spirited, unconventional, is a physical risk-takers and adventurous.
+Just when parents are exhausted from the first two children, they get a "wild thing" like Susan for the third!

 Because they are artistic and creative, lastborns gravitate toward jobs in sales, marketing and advertising as well as the performance arts.
-They earn the least of their siblings.
+They earn the least of their siblings, but enjoy being "part of the show".

-Lastborns may become depend adults who are unprepared for the world, but that is not the case with Eddie Murphy, Billy Crystal, Jim Carrey, Halle Berry or Margaret Thatcher.
+Lastborns may become dependent adults who are unprepared for the world, but that is not the case with Eddie Murphy, Billy Crystal, Jim Carrey, Halle Berry or Margaret Thatcher.
+Looks as though the birth order "rules" didn't apply to them!

 So, what about twins?
 Even though the first child to be born is the "first" by only a few minutes, they have the characteristics of a firstborn and the 2nd born acts younger.